CycleSense: Detecting Near Miss Incidents in Bicycle Traffic from Mobile Motion Sensors: Detecting Near Miss Incidents

 For model training, the data set was split randomly into a training set (60\%), a validation set (20\%), and a test set (20\%).
 Furthermore, the exact same splits are used for each model to improve comparability.
 We trained the final model for 60 epochs on an NVIDIA K80 GPU.
 We utilized a \ac{bce} loss function that was updated with Adam optimization, a \ac{sgd} method, a learning rate of 0.0001, and early stopping with a patience value of 10 epochs on the \ac{auc} \ac{roc} of the validation set.
 It is important to note that we did not use the complete SimRa data set.
 Instead, we used only a smaller subset of more recent rides recorded on Android devices since the heterogeneity of the data set across different versions and operating systems (see Section \ref{sec:disc}) did not allow us to train a model properly on the full data set.
 In addition, due to limited access to hardware, we focused predominantly on data originating from the Berlin region if not stated otherwise.

 As previously described, one notable challenge we were facing was the extreme label imbalance present in the data.
 This is due to the fact that incident buckets are far rarer than non-incident buckets.
-To cope with that, we trained our model with class weights in addition to the aforementioned data augmentation strategy.
+To cope with that, we trained our model by using a weighted loss function with the class weights of the train data set as weights.
+For example, the class weights were 1 and 170 for the rides that have recently been recorded on Android devices.

 While the DeepSense model was trained in a standard fashion, we use stacking during the training of CycleSense.
 Stacking (or stacked generalization) is an ensemble learning method that combines the predictions of several different models in order to contribute equally to a collective prediction.